New Orleans Show.

 Anthony Prima, Louis played at the Shim Sham Club four decades later.
 A violinist (until 15) turned trumpeter (when

-in the house band at the Saenger Theater in New Orleans (1931).
-In this
+house band at the Saenger Theater in New Orleans (1931).
+In this 1924 photograph (above we see

 hitting a few cords for the boys."
 The image was likely shot at the New Orleans lakefront.
 From the photo collection